juanluiscr27/data-structures-and-algorithms-python/README.md

 *Binary trees* are a commonly used type and when the order of the children is specified, this data structure corresponds to an ordered tree in graph theory.

+In addition, there are son special types of Binary Tree as:
+- Full Binary Tree
+- Perfect Binary Tree
+- Complete Binary Tree
+- Balanced Binary Tree

 ##### Binary Search Tree
 A Binary Search Tree follows specific order to arrange the elements.
 Binary Search Tree (BST) is a subtype of binary tree that is organised in such a way that it allows for faster searching, lookup, and